LITTLE HAVANA EXPERIENCES

 What is Little Havana?

-Little Havana is one of the most famous neighborhoods in the world, designated a U.S. “National Treasure.”
+Little Havana is one of the most famous neighborhoods in the world, designated a U.S. “National Treasure” by the National Trust for Historic Preservation.
 Sometimes nicknamed the “Latino Ellis Island,” it’s the place where you’ll hear the “Cuban American success story” repeated over and over again.

 Yet have you ever wondered how a single neighborhood became such a powerful symbol, nationally and even internationally?
 Have you ever asked yourself why?